UT simulation tools include:

 - Application of dynamic delay laws (in case of complex geometries, delay laws can be computed independently for each probe position along the scanning axis)

 CIVA also proposes Synthetic Focusing with the Total Focusing Method algorithm that can be applied to allow optimal reconstructions of flaw echoes and specimen boundaries.
 This processing allows, from an acquisition file or a phased-array simulation, the reconstruction of an image by combining signals in order to have the best focusing on a given zone.
+The classic TFM algorithm based on amplitude summations is available, as well as other ones based on phase and coherence factors such as PCI, Sign Coherence Factor, or Phase Coherence Factor.
 Main associated acquisition types are Full Matrix Capture or PWI acquisitions.
 TFM can be done for a single position of the transducer or associated with a mechanical scanning.
 In this case, Cumulated or Sliding TFM reconstruction modes are available.
 Adaptative TFM (ATFM) can also be tested in CIVA.
 Sensitivity maps for the different TFM reconstruction modes can be displayed to help select the most relevant modes.

 An arbitrary number of flaws may be inserted into the component; these defects can be:

 - Calibration defects: side-drilled holes, flat-bottom and hemispherical holes

 - Planar defects, of arbitrary size and orientation, rectangular, elliptical, semi or quarter elliptical

 - Multifaceted defects, 2D CAD contour defects, Branched defects